MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### -Sort

 Sorting will now be enabled in Teams PowerShell Module 5.9.0 and later by using the "-Sort" or "-OrderBy" parameters in GCC High and DoD environments.
-These updates will be applicable to older Teams PowerShell versions starting from 8th February 2024 in GCC High and DoD environments(note that this parameter is already rolled out in commercial environments).
+These updates will be applicable to older Teams PowerShell versions starting from 15th March 2024 in GCC High and DoD environments(note that this parameter is already rolled out in commercial environments).
 For example:

 - Get-CsOnlineUser -Filter {LineURI -like *123*} -OrderBy "DisplayName asc"
 - Get-CsOnlineUser -Filter {DisplayName -like '*abc'} -OrderBy {DisplayName desc}